MotherTeresaHS/ICS3U-2019-Group22/docs/game/background.rst

 Foliage

-To create the leaves on the trees I experimented withmany different sprites until i found something i thought looked decent.
+To create the leaves on the trees I experimented with many different sprites until i found something i thought looked decent.
 The trick I used was to not make the leaf sprites completely symmetrical.

-If you want to use my background instead of experimenting yourself, it can be found here: https://github.com/Douglass-Jeffrey/ICS3U-2019-Group22/blob/master/readthedocs_examples/background.py
+If you want to use my background instead of experimenting yourself, it can be found here: